 As per Condition A36 of Instrument of Approval SSI 7474, Independent Audits of the development must be conducted and carried out in accordance with the Independent Audit Post Approval Requirements (2020).
 The Independent Audit Post Approval Requirements (May, 2020) requires the auditor, prior to the commencement of the site inspection, to contact each of the key agencies with a role in regulating the development to obtain their feedback and draw the auditor's attention to any key issues, within the agreed scope of the audit.
-Table 1 below provides a summary of the regulatory agencies which were sent feedback requests on to 17 June 2022 DPE and on 28 April 2022 to other stakeholders as well as the status of any responses received.
+Table 1 below provides a summary of the regulatory agencies who were sent consultation requests on 11 January 2023.